victorsc45/ReadmeGenerator/README.md

   ## **Usage**
 -
     * CLI node js README file generator, within which the developer answers questions to create dynamically the README.md file for a repository project

   ### **Contributors**
 -
-    * UNC/Trilogy starter files and I was the developer.
+    * UNC/Trilogy provided starter files and I was the developer.

   ## **GitHub Information**
 -